karayabin/universe-snapshot/universe/Ling/Light_Crud/doc/api/Ling/Light_Crud/CrudRequestHandler/LightBaseCrudRequestHandler/executeCreate.md

 The params array has the following structure:

 - data: array, the row to insert
-- ?multiplier: array, the multiplier array (see [the form multiplier trick](https://github.com/lingtalfi/TheBar/blob/master/discussions/form-multiplier.md) for more details)
+- ?multiplier: string, the name of the multiplied column.
+See [the multiplier form trick for more details](https://github.com/lingtalfi/TheBar/blob/master/discussions/form-multiplier.md).